EvoStream/SpiderWare/pages/userguide/userguide_configlua.md

 ### eventLogger

 Settings for the server-wide event sinks.
-See [Events Overview](userguide_eventsoverview.html) for more details.
+See [Events Overview](api_eventsoverview.html) for more details. s
 **Type:** Object

 **Mandatory:** No